 Each of these players are included on the Estevan Bruins’ list of prospects, meaning the Bruins hold their rights to play in the SJHL.
 We will mention the players’ name, position, height/weight/, and birth year.
 2005 are the oldest and will graduate to the junior level next season.
 2006 have one more season of AAA eligibility, and 2007 have two more seasons of AAA eligibility.

-(1) SASKATOON BLAZERS (advance to semi-final after sweeping Notre Dame 3-0, advance to final after sweeping Warman 3-0)
+(1) SASKATOON BLAZERS (advance to semi-final after sweeping Notre Dame 3-0, advance to final after sweeping Warman 3-0, win league title with 3-2 series win over Regina Pat C’s.)

 G – Alex Garrett (2005) – 6’0, 180lbs